Computer design: Commodore PET 2001 (1977)

 Overall, the PET possibly manifests like no other machine the influence of the aesthetic of cinema on a computer design.

 Both the PET logo and the cryptic letters displayed on HAL’s monitors were written with the same typeface, Microgramma.
 The font – designed in the early ’50s by two Italian type designers, Aldo Novarese and Alessandro Butti – was quite popular in the Seventies and widely used in technical publications (top: the original PET 2001 logo; down: a still from 2001: A Space Odyssey)

 The PET 2001 can be considered the first all-in-one home computer and, under many aspects, the first commercially successful personal computer ever.

-It was based on a MOS 6502 processor (which also powered the Apple II), and equipped with a cassette recorder as mass memory device, a keyboard with 53 buttons, a 20-button numeric keypad, and a 9-inch monochrome CRT monitor (manufactured by Sony).
+It was based on a MOS 6502 processor (which also powered the Apple II) and equipped with a cassette recorder as a mass memory device, a keyboard with 53 buttons, a 20-button numeric keypad, and a 9-inch monochrome CRT monitor (manufactured by Sony).

 The default RAM amounted to only 4 KB; yet, Commodore quickly released a version with 8 KB to improve the performances of the machine.

 All elements were grouped into a single massive sheet metal case; overall, the PET’s weight was about 25 pounds.
 As usual for many computers of the time, the PET included, along with a minimal Operating System, a programming language pre-installed in ROM: it was a version of BASIC produced by a small company from Albuquerque, called Micro-Soft, and developed by its young co-founder, William Henry “Bill” Gates.